-A man accused of drunken driving in Georgia, just months after he was charged with causing the wreck that killed a Charleston medical student, will remain jailed until his trial.
+A Charleston judge revoked bail this morning for the truck driver accused of drunken driving in Georgia - just months after he was charged for the wreck that killed a Charleston medical student.

 Circuit Judge Roger Young revoked his bail during a hearing Friday morning in downtown Charleston.
 Williams was not present during the hearing.
 He remains detained at the Rockdale County jail in Georgia.